wilsonmar/oss-perf/README.md

 <a name="Jenkins"></a>
 **Jenkins/CI**
 builds / initiates the various programs listed below on a schedule or when a build is requested.

-Selenium and JMeter load generators are slave nodes to Jenkins.
+Selenium and JMeter load generators are "slave nodes" which Jenkins calls to do work.

-   Alternatives to Jenkins includes https://travis-ci.org/ which many repos use from github.
+   Alternatives to Jenkins include https://travis-ci.org/ cloud service which many repos use from github.
+   Travis is free for open source, but imposes a fee ($129/month and up) for private use on their cloud.

+   Jenkins is free to install on premises.

 <a name="JMeterScripts"></a>
 **JMeter scripts**